lfcourtney/Witness3DWebSimulationViewer/README.md

 ## Technologies

-Dawn, a WebGPU implementation, will be used to create a C++ codebase, using WebGPU to render the 3D shapes.
-This will be compiled into WebAssembly using emscripten, and the WebAssembly will be run through the browser.
+Babylon.js, Vite and TypeScript will be used to create the web application.
+The official documentation for this approach can be found [here](https://doc.babylonjs.com/guidedLearning/usingVite).

+Babylon.js, which is an open-source web rendering engine, will utilise the WebGPU engine.

 ## Important Links & Docs